stevejarvis/stevejarvis.github.io/_posts/2015-8-9-writing-disk-hpa.md

 author: steve_jarvis
 excerpt: "How to edit the size and contents of a disk's HPA.
 A tricky and/or useful way to hide data, untouchable by formatting tools."
-tags: [computer science, disk, tricks]
+tags: [computer science, disk, tricks, security]
 header:
   overlay_image: /assets/images/hpa/diagram.png
   overlay_filter: 0.4